GambzA/BizMates-Weatherapp/README.md

 This is Roi Mark Gamba and I would like to thank you again for considering my application!
 I have uploaded the file on GITHUB as instructed.

-Please make sure to follow the directory name which is: BizMates-Weatherapp-1 If you wish to have you own directory name and domain: Please modify config.php
+Please make sure to follow the directory name which is: BizMates-Weatherapp If you wish to have you own directory name and domain: Please modify config.php

 I would like to orient you with my weather app.